nottombrown/rl-teacher/README.md

 Once you are in the labeling interface, you will see pairs of clips.
 For each pair, indicate which one shows better behavior, for whatever you are trying to teach the agent to do.
 (To start with, you might try to teach Reacher how to spin counter-clockwise, or come up with your own task!)

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_70DA235B532C29881237939A9B4710C579961BE380D0A4E3A7AD2910654AC547_1500511630006_compare.gif)

 Once you have finished labeling the 175 pretraining comparisons, we train the predictor to convergence on the initial comparisons.
 After that, it will request additional comparisons every few seconds.

 If you see a blank screen like this at any point, it means the clip is not yet ready to display.
-Try waiting a few minutes and refreshing the page, or click "Can't tell" to move on and try another clip
+Try waiting a few minutes and refreshing the page, or click `Can't tell` to move on and try another clip

 That's it!
 The more feedback you provide, the better your agent will get at the task.